 Job Applicant Privacy Notice

-Data protection officer: Contact Markus Kubeck, Crestbridge Limited, 47 Esplanade, St. Helier, Jersey JE1 0BD, Channel Islands, Great Britain.
-Email: firstname.lastname@example.org
+Crestbridge has an appointed Data Protection Officer: Robert Haddow, Crestbridge Limited, 47 Esplanade, St. Helier, Jersey JE1 0BD, Channel Islands, Great Britain, or by email: firstname.lastname@example.org

 As part of any recruitment process, Crestbridge collects and processes personal data relating to job applicants.
 Crestbridge is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.